Thursday 16 May 2019 12:41pm

 The Christchurch hub has a focus on medical imaging, tissue engineering, and medical computing.
 These research themes are supported by close links to the University of Canterbury to power the underlying technology research while the center develops and confirms medical applications of the technology.

-The Wellington hub of the Centre for Bioengineering and Nanomedicine is in its infancy.
-However, it has already developed a strong clinical interest in physiological monitoring.
+The Wellington hub of the Centre for Bioengineering and Nanomedicine has a strong clinical interest in physiological monitoring.
 The team is developing complex physiological models and seeking good engineering and computing students to explore the possibilities.